vishnumeerut/interview-prep/JavaScript/Functions & Scope/debounce.md

 ### ✅ What is Debouncing?

 Debouncing means **delaying the function execution** until a certain time has passed **after the last event**.
-Useful for operations that should only happen **once the user stops typing**.
+Useful for operations that should only happen **once the user stops typing**...